Tachyon-Sonics/ChaosCastle/README.md

 Don't get me wrong, it still took the equivalent of *several weeks* at full time to finalize the Modula-2 to Java translator.
 You can find it at https://github.com/Tachyon-Sonics/Modula2Java17 if you are interested.
 And even if it could successfully convert the whole game:

 - The translator probably still has many bugs when used on other Modula-2 programs, as my own game was the only "big" Modula-2 program on which I tested it
-- The resulting game did not run because it used pointer arithmetic at some places, which could not be converted in Java.
+- The resulting game did not run out of the box because it used pointer arithmetic at some places, which could not be converted in Java.
 I had to manually modify the resulting Java code.
+Hopefully the modifications were quite localized and minor.
     - I still plan to improve the Modula-2 to Java translator to handle pointer arithmetic in the future
-- I had to "fix" a few non portable stuff in the original Modula-2 code, but I could keep it to a minimum.
+- I had to "fix" a few other non portable stuff in the original Modula-2 code, but I could keep it to a minimum.
-- I still had to rewrite the non-portable parts in Java (the "Library"): graphics, sounds, etc.
+- Obviously I had to rewrite the non-portable parts in Java (the "Library"): graphics, sounds, etc.

 The last point took a few additional weeks until the Java port of the game was finally playable.